-A gastroenterologist is a medical doctor who specializes in the diagnosis and treatment of diseases affecting the digestive system, including the esophagus, stomach, intestines, liver, gallbladder, and pancreas.
+A gastroenterologist is a medical doctor who specialises in the diagnosis and treatment of diseases affecting the digestive system, including the esophagus, stomach, intestines, liver, gallbladder, and pancreas.

-At Gleneagles Hospital Johor, the gastroenterologists specialise in diagnosing and treating a wide range of digestive disorders that affect the gastrointestinal tract including the organs from mouth to anus ranging from indigestion to abdominal pain, appendicitis, jaundice, gallstones, lactose intolerance, hepatitis, reflux, ulcers, and hemorrhoids.
+At Gleneagles Hospital Johor, the gastroenterologists specialise in diagnosing and treating a wide range of gastric and digestive disorders that affect the gastrointestinal tract, including the organs from the mouth to the anus, ranging from indigestion to abdominal pain, appendicitis, jaundice, gallstones, lactose intolerance, hepatitis, reflux, ulcers, and hemorrhoids.

 Understanding the signs and symptoms of gastrointestinal diseases is crucial for early detection and effective treatment.
 Common symptoms include: